 When it comes to registering a business in Delaware, there is also no requirement for business owners to have an office in the state.
 In addition, owners and managers (or directors and shareholders of Delaware corporations) are not required to be Delaware residents.

-5. There are fewer maintenance requirements to legally operate business in Delaware
+5. There are fewer maintenance requirements to legally operate a business in Delaware

 Delaware imposes fewer compliance obligations than some other states do.
 This, fortunately, enables foreign businesses with their US operation to reduce overloaded burden annually.